 THE Welsh chronicles relate of BRITAIN that "the first of the three chieftains who established the colony was Hu the Mighty, who came with the original settlers.
-They came over the hazy sea from the summer country, which is called Deffrobani-that is where Constinuoblys now stands."
+They came over the hazy sea from the summer country, which is called Deffrobani-that is where Constinuoblys now stands."1

-Hu the Mighty, a Sun-god whom Squire equates with the Irish Lug or Lugh and with the Welsh Lleu or Llew, is said to have obtained his dominion in Britain not by war and bloodshed, but by justice and peace.
+Hu the Mighty, a Sun-god whom Squire equates with the Irish LUG or LUGH and with the Welsh LLEU or LLEW,2 is said to have obtained his dominion in Britain not by war and bloodshed, but by justice and peace.
 By the slaying of a Dragon-like monster he caused the cessation of disastrous floods; then federating his people into tribes as a first step towards civil government, he taught them the art of agriculture, and was the first to draw on British soil a furrow with the plough.
-He laid the foundations of literature and history by the institution of bardism, and is therefore called the first of the "Three National Pillars of the Isle of Britain."
+He laid the foundations of literature and history by the institution of bardism, and is therefore called the first of the "Three National Pillars of the Isle of Britain."3 certainly be equated with the Irish Sun-god LUGH.

-The Welsh word llew, meaning light and also lion, is probably a corroded form of el Hu, "Lord Hu," and may certainly be equated with the Irish Sun-god LUGH.
 At about the period 2000 B.C.
-ILU was an Assyrian name for the "One Great God."
-LUG, an alternative title of LUGH, is a contracted form of LUGUS, the Gaulish Sun-god, and the Gaulish LUGUS is what the Greeks called LOGOS, the divine WORD or REASON.
+ILU was an Assyrian name for the "One Great God."1 LUG, an alternative title of LUGH, is a contracted form of LUGUS, the Gaulish Sun-god, and the Gaulish LUGUS is what the Greeks called LOGOS, the divine WORD or REASON.